-Healthcare is in a period of change … which is changing the landscape for the medical assistant (MA).
-They are in greater demand, are being tasked with more responsibilities — and in many cases, are being rewarded for it.
+Health care is an ever-evolving field … but the landscape has changed more than usual over the last couple of years.
+For instance, medical assistants (MA) are in greater demand, are being tasked with more responsibilities — and in many cases, are being rewarded for it.

 The high demand for MAs